 |Pregnant and breastfeeding adults||1,000 mg|

 Foods and dietary supplements are two major sources of consuming calcium.

-Dietary Supplements: According to survey conducted between 2003 and 2006, approximately 43% of all the population of US and 70% of older women were taking calcium from calcium supplements.
+Dietary Supplements: According to a survey conducted between 2003 and 2006, approximately 43% of all the population of the US and 70% of older women were taking calcium from calcium supplements.

 Forms of Calcium Supplements